paulmorello/ballpark/README.md

 * A more functional mobile design that uses the mobile camera to take pictures and videos and upload them directly to the site.

+* Better sorting and post display.
+Optimising post display by tags and related posts.

 * Display error messages when user input fails.

-* The ability to favorite/like posts and store those posts in their User-profiles.
+* The ability to favourite/like posts and store those posts in their User-profiles.

 * Allow users to add profile pictures.